FIRST TIME BUYER

 Being accepted for a mortgage does depend on your circumstances.
 We are experts with all types of mortgages….
 We specialise in obtaining mortgages for the self-employed, contractors, construction industry scheme (CIS) workers and those with historic adverse credit (as well as employed people of course).
 In all these situations we can frequently secure high street deals.
 Being independent and experts is a real benefit in these circumstances.

-Your monthly payments will vary according to the chosen mortgage term, choice of product, level of deposit and repayment type.
-You can get an indication of the monthly payments by using our calculator below, but it is best to chat with a personal adviser to find out exactly what interest rate and term you can secure to give an accurate monthly payment.
+Your monthly payments will vary depending to your chosen mortgage term, choice of mortgage product, how much deposit you have and repayment type.
+It is best to chat with a personal independent adviser to find out exactly what interest rate and term you can secure to give an accurate monthly payment.

 Most of the first time buyers we have helped secure a mortgage are paying less on their mortgage than they used to pay on rent.
 This does, however, depend on circumstances.
 The mortgage term chosen is a major factor which can be dictated by your age and intended retirement age.
 Of course, it is also worth noting you are paying back the mortgage and once it is repaid you won’t have any rent to pay.